Kenneth C. Martis: Contributions to Political Geography

 In 2002 the Atlas of American Politics: 1960-2000, was published, which Martis co-authored with J. Clark Archer, Stephen J. Lavin, and Fred M. Shelley.
 This atlas won the American Library Association Outstanding Academic Book Award of 2003.
 In 2006 he co-authored the Atlas of U.S. Presidential Elections: 1788-2004 with the same collaborators; it was the first county four-color atlas of all American presidential elections.
 In 2006 the Atlas was awarded the Library Journal Best Reference Book prize and the Association of American Publishers Outstanding Single Volume Reference Book in the Humanities & Social Sciences recognition.
-His most recent three books are co-edited works, Atlas of the 2012 Elections, Atlas of the 2016 Elections, and Atlas of the 2020 Elections.
-These atlases cover a myriad geographical aspects of the fall 2012, 2016, and 2020 elections on the national, regional, state and county level, and each contain nearly 200 maps, graphs and illustrations.
+His most recent four books are co-edited works, Atlas of the 2012 Elections, Atlas of the 2016 Elections, Atlas of the 2020 Elections, and Atlas of the 2024 Elections.
+These atlases cover a myriad of geographical aspects of the fall 2012, 2016, 2020, and 2024 elections on the national, regional, state and county level, and each contain nearly 200 maps, graphs and illustrations.
 The 2020 Atlas was selected by the Book Authority as one of the "20 Best New Political History eBooks of 2023."

 For his work on the historical geography of Congress and American politics he has received support from the National Endowment for the Humanities, National Science Foundation, American Association of Geographers, Everett McKinley Dirksen Congressional Leadership Research Center, Huntington Library, and the Newberry Library.